costastf/blind-Pyrsync/README.md

 The ATTRS{idVendor}=="" and ATTRS{idProduct}=="" can of course be ommited.
 They are used just for the highly unlikely case were there are two drives with the same serial.

+There can be as many rule couples as drives one would want to use for backup.

 After the udev rule is set a file named email.json should be created under conf directory with the following structure